PositiveVibrations/OCR-Translator/README.md

 # Snip Translator

 The Snip Translator is a PyQt5 application that allows users to translate text from screenshots in real-time.
 It includes features like language detection, translation, and chat functionality using PyAutoGUI.
+Useful to chat on any platform, website, anything from your computer.

 ## Overview